MorganHuegel/endurance-data-clientside/README.md

   Endurance Data is unique to each user because each user can choose what data he/she wants to log.
 For example, a beginning runner might only want to track their total mileage for each day.
 This user will receive a user-interface that is simplified to only include this input field.
 However, a professional cyclist might want to keep track of Total Time, Average Heartrate, Max Heartrate, Average Watts, Max Watts, Hours of Sleep, Soreness Rating, Time Spent Stretching, etc. for each day.
 This user would have an interface where each of these input fields is brought up by default.
 Endurance Data stores each workout in a database, and allows users to recall their workouts.

-  ...*Feature Coming Soon*...Endurance data will allow a user to perform an analysis of their data.
-For example, a user might selete to see *"Miles per day over the past week"*, and Endurance Data would display *"You averaged 5.2 miles per day over the past week"*.
-This feature is still in production, and the app works perfectly fine without it for now.
+  Endurance data also allows users to perform an analysis of their data.
+For example, a user might select to see *"Miles per day over the past 30 days"*, and Endurance Data would display *"You averaged 5.2 miles per day over the past 30 days"* along with a line graph.